damaidec/damaidec.github.io/BOF/intro.md

 ## Aggressor script

-Next that we need to build is the aggressor script.
+Next is we need to build is the aggressor script.
 You can test your newly created beacon by using inline-execute.

 ![alt text](img/image.png "Exucting BOF via inline-execute")